| Preoiling—The Ultimate Engine "TLC" Oil is life's blood for an engine. Fuel may be the food that

 and include all fittings, wire and hardware.
 Hoses must be procured

+separately.
 The Oilamatic engine preoiler unit is a 12 or 24 volt electric

 motor driven pump.
 The custom designed and manufactured pump